 This module would be selected for use with most tape players, radio tuner units, mixers, pre-amplifiers, etc., with output signal levels of between 50mV and 5V.
 Two pre-set sensitivities are provided by alternative connections at the input socket and the equipment manufacturers handbook should be consulted to determine the most suitable connection.
+A variable level control provides a further 20dB of attenuation.
 The 50mV connections would not normally be used for signal levels greater than approximately .75Volt as the input overload margin would be exceeded leading to premature clipping distortion on sound peaks.

-Pin 1 775mV (0.775V input)
+Pin 1 775mV input (variable 500mV - 5V)

-Pin 3 50mV (.05V) input
+Pin 3 50mV input (variable 50mV - 500mV)

-Pin 4 0V (Priority channel only) Pin 5 Priority control operate (Priority channel only) DO NOT allow the cable braiding to contact the cable grip of the DIN connector, or a earth/hum loop will result, and interference suppression may be impaired.
+Pin 4 0V (Priority channel only) Pin 5 Priority control operate (Priority channel only)

+DO NOT allow the cable braiding to contact the cable grip of the DIN connector, or a earth/hum loop will result, and interference suppression may be impaired.
 See elsewhere in this manual for further details of priority facilities and operation.

 Input configuration Sensitivity Two unbalanced audio inputs relative to signal earth, unmixed.
-Selectable at input socket 50mV @ 47k ohm or 775mV @ 600k ohm
+Selectable at input socket 50mV @ 47k ohm or 775mV @ 400k ohm